 You've worked in TV and film; what are your hopes and dreams for the future?

 I'd like to do both.
-I want to do more TV and more feature films, but the project I want to be working on are to do with human emotions, movies and TV shows that deal with basic human emotions, empathies and sympathies.
+I want to do more TV and more feature films, but the projects I want to be working on are to do with human emotions, movies and TV shows that deal with basic human emotions, empathies, and sympathies.

 Studio Ghibli [laughs]… All of them.
 I love them.